 CBD is an abbreviation for cannabidiol oil.
 It is derived from an extraction process using either the Hemp plant or the Marijuana plant.
 Extracting CBD allows a consumer the medical benefits of medical marijuana without the high that is associated with THC.
 CBD in itself has no psychedelic properties and is considered safe for consumption.

-Impact of CBD on Parkinson’s Symptoms is Temporary
+Positive Impact of CBD on Parkinson’s Symptoms

 Research (summarized below) suggests that use of CBD may well offer the opportunity to get temporary relief from symptoms.
 This is a valuable benefit in itself.
 When energy, focus and motivation return, the business of taking the actions necessary to heal from the inside out can begin at long last.